kytulendu/libwordthai/doc/fmt_Computer_Union_Word.md

 Use TIS-620 for character encoding, file format is similar to [CU-Writer](fmt_CU-Writer.md) file format.

-## TIS-620-CU (TIS-620 Computer Union)
+## TIS-620 CU (TIS-620 Computer Union)

-TIS-620-CU differs by adding box-drawing characters.
+TIS-620 CU differs by adding box-drawing characters.
 It did not have `Yamakkan (อ๎)` in EEh position.

 |    | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | A | B | C | D | E | F |
 |:--:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|